What to know before you visit

 - Resurfacing and widening roadways.

-Construction in Beaver Glen Campground is underway and continues to June 15.
-Following the summer season break, campground construction will resume September 5, 2018.
+Construction in Beaver Glen Campground is planned for September 5, 2018.
+Following the winter season break, campground construction will resume April, 2019.

 - Road workers, heavy trucks and equipment will be present in the campground.
 Visitors are asked to drive with care and respect posted area closures.